learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 You can use the values from the Secret in any Pod.

-Below there's an example on how you could inject the values as environment variables:
+Example below shows how you can inject username, password & url as environment variables:

 ```yaml|title=pod.yaml
 apiVersion: v1